OpenKitten/Meow/README.md

 This class is a valid model, because:

-- It conforms to the `Model` protocol by defining an `_id` variable
+- It states conformance to the `Model` protocol
-- It marks a place four Sourcery to insert a generated initializer
+- It marks a place four Sourcery to insert a generated initializer and `_id` variable

 Sourcery and Meow will do the rest: with the definition shown above, you can now query and save users.